 9) Exhumed – Death Revenge

 Isn’t it funny how what you enjoy most can sometimes be the same things you initially hated?
-That’s what happened here.
+Well that’s exactly what happened here.
 I initially approached Death Revenge with the same expectations as Exhumed’s past releases like Necrocracy and was sorely mistaken.
 However closer inspection yields sharp results, and Exhumed have artfully pulled off a massive undertaking in assembling this concept album while still keeping their death/grind roots in heavy rotation.
 Welcome back, Ross!

 Key tracks: “Defenders of the Grave,” “A Funeral Party,” “Incarnadined Hands”